scalar-labs/scalar-jepsen/README.md

 ```

 3. Install Leiningen (https://leiningen.org/) on the control machine
-4. Make a SSH key pair on the control machine
+4. Make an SSH key pair for Jepsen to login nodes from the control machine
-5. Add the public key to login nodes as root on each node
+5. Register the public key as root on each node

 ```sh
 $ sudo echo ssh-rsa ... >> /root/.ssh/authorized_keys